Mesonephric duct

 The mesonephric duct, also known as the Wolffian duct, archinephric duct, Leydig's duct or nephric duct, is a paired organ that develops in the early stages of embryonic development in humans and other mammals.
 It is an important structure that plays a critical role in the formation of male reproductive organs.
-The duct is named after Caspar Friedrich Wolff, a German physiologist and embryologist who first described it in 1759.
+The term Wolffian duct is named after Caspar Friedrich Wolff, a German physiologist and embryologist who first described it in his dissertation in 1759.

-During embryonic development, the mesonephric ducts form as a part of the urogenital system.
+During embryonic development, the mesonephric duct form as a part of the urogenital system.

 Structure

 The mesonephric duct connects the primitive kidney, the mesonephros, to the cloaca.
 It also serves as the primordium for male urogenital structures including the epididymides, vasa deferentia, and seminal vesicles.

 Development

+The mesonephric duct typically forms around the 3rd-4th week of pregnancy, before the paramesonephric duct (also known as the Müllerian duct).

-In both males and females, the mesonephric ducts develop into the trigone of urinary bladder, a part of the bladder wall, but the sexes differentiate in other ways during development of the urinary and reproductive organs.
+In both males and females, the mesonephric duct develops into the trigone of urinary bladder, a part of the bladder wall, and also produces WNT9B, which is required for the elongation of the paramesonephric duct.